 without an object’.
 It can be understood as the complete penetration of Ramana Maharshi’s

-return to the center from which all thoughts and all universes arise: pure consciousness
+return to the center from which all thoughts and the entire universe arises: pure Consciousness

-itself, self-radiant without cause, unqualified and perfect.
+itself, self-radiant without cause or object, unqualified and perfect.
 Things are as they are: the ‘river flows